 Traditional loans from banks are the primary source of credit for small businesses.
 The last Survey of Small Business Finance, conducted by the Federal Reserve Board, shows 60% of small businesses had a credit line, loan or capital lease, nearly half from banks.

-Small businesses typically borrowed anywhere from $140 to $170 billion annually in new loans from banks in the years preceding the crisis.
+Small businesses typically borrowed anywhere from $140 to $170 billion annually in new loans from banks in the years preceding the crisis. .[PA data or chart]

-In 2008, bank credit collapsed for small businesses too as banks tightened credit standards and in some cases stopped lending altogether.
-The Senior Loan Officer Opinion Survey showed that the number of banks tightening standards on loans to small firms rose dramatically during the crisis.
+In 2008, bank credit collapsed for small businesses too as banks tightened credit standards and in some cases stopped lending altogether.[KH: You mean post-August 2008, right?
+If so, let’s say that.
+Recommendation: Insert “late” or “Q4” like this: “In late 2008, bank credit collapsed for small businesses too…”] The Senior Loan Officer Opinion Survey showed that the number of banks tightening standards on loans to small firms rose dramatically during the crisis.

 Many small business owners raise money by borrowing against their personal assets, including real estate.
 According to the 2003 Survey of Small Business Finance, 15 percent of the value of small business loans was collateralized by personal real estate.
 [Source: COP.]

 The National Federation of Independent Business found in 2008 that 22 percent of business owners surveyed had taken out at least one mortgage to fund business activities.
-As house prices fell, and real estate equity evaporated, banks tightened mortgage lending standards and small businesses found that yet another source of credit had vanished.
+As house prices fell, PA real estate equity evaporated and banks tightened mortgage lending standards, small businesses found BG another source of credit had vanished.

 Other sources of loans for small businesses are credit-cards loans and loans guaranteed by the Small Business Administration.
 Both rely in part on the securitization markets.
 When those markets contracted in 2008, credit from these channels became constrained.
 [Insert chart on ABS here.]
 Securitization of credit cards – an important credit instrument for small businesses – slowed down in 2008 [pull fact from household section].
+BB [Did securitization slow down because there was less credit card lending or did the slowdown cause less lending?
+I’m not clear about the causal link we are trying to describe.]

 And card issuers got more stringent at the same time.
 In the April 2010 Federal Reserve Senior Loan Officer Survey, a majority of banks indicated that their standards for approving credit-card accounts for small businesses were tighter than “the longer-run average level that prevailed before the crisis.”
 Banks had continued to tighten “their terms on business credit card loans to small firms – for both new and existing accounts – over the past six months.”

 The small-business-loan securitization market dried up in October of 2008 and there was no issuance of small-business loan securities in 2009.
 [More detail on SBA loans.]
+[PA What direct effect did this have on small business lending?]

 Finance companies, another major source of financing for small businesses, were also constrained during the financial crisis.
 As of 200X, 20% of small businesses used such companies for their credit needs.
 In order to raise money to lend to businesses, these independent finance companies often funded themselves by issuing commercial paper in the capital markets.
-When commercial paper dried up during the crisis, some active lenders to smaller businesses, like GE Capital, were able to continue financing their operations, [insert quote from GE hearing] but others had severe trouble.
+When commercial paper dried up during the crisis, some active lenders to smaller businesses, like GE Capital, were able to continue financing their operations, BG but at a reduced level [insert quote from GE hearing] but others had severe trouble.

 CIT was one such firm.
 “Worries … cascaded through the retail and manufacturing industries …, as companies stopped shipments and businesses worried about cash being tied up at the lender should it file for bankruptcy-court protection.
 (WSJ_7/17/09)” [Need to tie this quote to CIT and explain “cash being tied up.”]